kevinxqiu/machine-learning/README.md

 ├── run.py: contains the **final code** to train the model
 ```

 The datasets are not included in the repo due to its file size, but they can be found on [AIcrowd](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs).
+The datasets will need to be placed in the ```data``` folder.

 ## Files
 ### run.py